gridcoin-community/Gridcoin-Research/src/test/README.md

 examples of this pattern, examine uint160_tests.cpp and uint256_tests.cpp.

 The tests in transaction_tests.cpp are edge cases of Gridcoin transactions.
-They are in their current state not relevant for gridcoin.
+They are in their current state not relevant for Gridcoin.
 Unusual transactions should be collected again from the gridcoin blockchain and replace the current test cases.